-In Hopkins, station area planning occured around and within a ½ mile radius of the station locations at Blake Road, in Downtown Hopkins and at Shady Oak Road.
+In Hopkins, station area planning is occuring on an ongoing basis around and within a ½ mile radius of the station locations at Blake Road, in Downtown Hopkins and at Shady Oak Road.

-Proposed site: just west of Blake Road and north of Excelsior Blvd (approximately 1/2 mile south of Knollwood Mall and 1/2 mile east of the Excelsior Crossings development)
+Proposed site: just west of Blake Road and north of Excelsior Blvd on the Cedar Lake regional trail (just north of the Pawn America site)

 Beginning in June 2006, the City of Hopkins partnered with Hennepin County and heard from residents through open houses and community meetings in order to determine the best methods for development of light rail transit in Hopkins.
 The findings are compiled in the October 2007 Hopkins Station Area Plan Final Report 4.5MB, now being used as a guide for further Station Area Planning.

 In 2009, three Master of Urban and Regional Planning students from the Humphrey Institute at the University of Minnesota completed a study of 8th Ave S as a connector between the future Downtown Hopkins LRT Station and Mainstreet.
 The study was given the award for Outstanding Student Project by the Minnesota chapter of the American Planning Association.

 That study in particular highlighted the need for a “pedestrian seductive” experience along 8th Avenue South through streetscape improvements, active first floor uses, and circulation options from the station throughout Downtown.